Angelfire/velocidadescape/content/js/how-to-update-github-profile-readme-automatically.md

 ## Running your NodeJS script on a schedule with Actions

-This is something new to me, but basically, you can create a GitHub Action workflow that [triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) both on a push to your master branch as well as on a daily schedule.
+This is something new to me, but basically, you can create a GitHub Action workflow that <a class="hover:no-underline text-blue underline" href="https://docs.github.com/en/actions/reference/events-that-trigger-workflows" target="_blank" rel="noopener noreferrer">triggers</a> both on a push to your master branch as well as on a daily schedule.

 The cronjob runs everyday at midnight (GMT -5)
 ```yml